Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch3/index.md

 				are:
 				0: The revolution number
 				1: The section number
-				2: The zero crossing time at the start of the revolution
+				2: The zero-crossing time at the start of the revolution
-				3: The zero crossing time at the end of the revolution
+				3: The zero-crossing time at the end of the revolution
 				4: The angular velocity of the revolution
 				5: The ToA
 				6: The AoA of the ToA value